jun-xiao-mainlinestem/2026base/readme.md

     - When in test mode, press the `Right/Left buttons` to cycle through the list of autonomous routines.
     - When in test mode, press the `Up/Down buttons` to navigate through individual steps of the current auton.
     - See the complete action flow in [Test Auton Button Flow Explanation](doc/test_auton_buttons.md)
-- (Optional) Remotely control the robot with companion web applications:
+- (Optional) Remotely control the robot with the companion web application:
-    - Read [remote control document](/voice-control-robot/README.md) for the steps and basic understanding how it works.
+    - Enable Websocket Server in VS Code VEX Extension
+    - Connect the controller to the computer via USB and download the program to the brain.
+    - Find the device ID of the brain and the ip address of the computer.
+    - Open the website on your mobile device (on the same wifi network).
+    - For detailed step-by-step setup instructions, see [setup Guide](doc/remote_setup_guide.md).

 &nbsp;
 ---
 # Programming Interfaces of the library